 The result in the proposition is very similar to that of Yuan (2005), in which $K_2 = 1$ .
-For this reason, uninformed managers change their trading aggressiveness in the presence of relative performance.
+For this reason, uninformed managers change their trading aggressiveness in the presence of relative performance. $K_2[\Pr(s > k)E_1 + \Pr(s < k)E_2 - P]/[\tau[\Pr(s > k)V_1 + \Pr(s < k)V_2]] - x_u$ , and $X_u$ is a

 Figure 2 provides an example of uninformed managers' demand with a convex contract.
 I show that the uninformed managers' demand has a nonlinear relationship with the price, reflecting the "confusion" effect, consistent with Yuan (2005).
 When the price is very low, the option part is likely to pay off, inducing the managers to trade more aggressively under a convex contract than under a linear contract.
-By contrast, when the price is high, the option part is likely to pay 0, so uninformed managers trade less aggressively under a convex contract than under a
+By contrast, when the price is high, the option part is likely to pay 0, so uninformed managers trade less aggressively under a convex contract than under a linear contract.

 A convex contract affects uninformed managers in two ways.
 First, when uninformed managers make an inference on the basis of the fictitious price, they may confuse whether the option part of informed managers pays off.
 I show the first effect from the conditional moments.
 Second, based on the realization of the price, uninformed managers need to determine when the options embedded in their contracts have a positive value.
 If the option value is positive, they have relative performance concerns, and they need to predict the performance of informed managers.
 However, the option compensation of informed managers may or may not be in the money.
-Thus, uninformed managers need to conjecture whether the option compensation of informed managers is in the money.
-In any circumstance, uninformed managers change their trading aggressiveness.
+Thus, uninformed managers need to conjecture whether the option compensation of informed managers change their trading aggressiveness.
 Consequently, this effect is captured by the parameter K2, which is a combination of several indicator functions.

-For more details, please see Yuan (2005).
+&lt;sup>25 For more details, please see Yuan (2005).